Having seen how to harvest honey from your beehives, there are more treasures awaiting you.

 Gather cappings and comb

-We will assume relatively small amounts of wax are to be extracted i.e. this isn't a commercial operation.
-We will first describe a simple process available to anyone with some simple tools in the kitchen.
+We will assume relatively small amounts of wax are to be extracted i.e. this isn’t a commercial operation.
+Let’s look first at a simple process available to anyone with some simple tools in the kitchen.

 Place the beeswax-containing cheesecloth in a simmering saucepan of water.
 Gently press down to split up the larger chunks, which speeds things up a little as the beeswax melts.